Creem: Staff

 Publishers, editors and writers for Creem included Barry Kramer, his partner (later his wife) Connie Warren Kramer, Lester Bangs, Dave Marsh, Billy Altman, Bob Fleck, John Morthland, Ben Edmonds, Ed Ward, Richard Riegel, Ric Siegel, Robert Christgau, Richard Meltzer, Nick Tosches, Greil Marcus, Jeffrey Morgan, Lisa Robinson, Richard C. Walls, Rob Tyner, Patti Smith, Peter Laughner, Cameron Crowe, Trixie A. Balm (a.k.a.
 Lauren Agnelli), Laura Levine, Judy Adams, Jaan Uhelszki, Penny Valentine, Susan Whitall, John "The Mad" Peck, John Mendelsohn, Mike Gormley, Sylvie Simmons, Gregg Turner, Chuck Eddy, Mark J. Norton, Alan Niester, Robert Duncan, Alan Madlane (as Alan Madeleine), Judy Wieder, Colman Andrews, Jim Esposito, Dave DiMartino, Bill Holdship and John Kordosh.
 These last three edited the final versions of Creem in the 1980s.

 The magazine moved its office to Los Angeles in January 1987.
 Holdship and Kordosh were both involved in Creems move to Los Angeles after it was purchased by Arnold Levitt, but both had already left the magazine before its move to New York City after Levitt licensed the name to a publisher there, and its ultimate demise.
 Before licensing Creem to the New Yorkers, Levitt made Judy Wieder editor-in-chief of a heavy metal version of Creem, called Creem Metal, which was originally edited by DiMartino, Holdship and Kordosh and which sold well.

 A young female audience-targeted spinoff, Creem Rock-Shots, was also published, as were countless special editions throughout the 1980s.
 Former William Morris agent, musician and journalist Mark J. Petracca (aka Dusty Wright) became the editor during its New York residence over 1992–93.
 Chris Nadler was the last editor before the magazine was shut down.
 Steve Peters and David Sprague were the final members remaining in the original editorial chain that reached back to 1969.

 Graphic design

-The Creem logo was designed by Bob Wilson, who also wrote a regular comic strip, "Mike and Barney".
+The Creem logo was designed by Bob Wilson, who also wrote a regular comic strip, "Barney & Mike".
 The "Mr. Dream Whip" and "Boy Howdy" icons were designed by underground cartoonist Robert Crumb.
 Both appeared on the cover of the second issue as a black and white drawing titled Detroit 1969.
 For the December 1971 issue, Wilson colored the drawing, which appeared in every following issue in a Creem's Profiles, a parody of the then-popular Dewar's Profiles, featuring musicians and bands holding cans of "Boy Howdy" beer.